-Farm markets and stands are a staple in Sonoma County.
-Visitors to Santa Rosa have numerous ways to pick up fresh-off-the-farm produce and products.
+Farm markets and stands are a staple in Sonoma County, and visitors to Santa Rosa have numerous ways to pick up fresh-off-the-farm produce and products.

 Santa Rosa hosts numerous farmers markets, where you'll meet the people who grow the tomatoes, olives, peaches, mushrooms, berries, and a huge assortment of other delectable fruits and vegetables.

 Established in 1967, the Santa Rosa Original Certified Farmers Market was one of the first such markets in California to become organically certified.
 This market runs year-round, two days a week (Wednesdays and Saturdays).
 Special events that occur throughout the year include August's Gravenstein Apple Celebration, spring and summer clothing swaps, and September's Tomato Tasting.
 Enjoy live music on Saturdays and most Wednesdays.
 Prepared food vendors are always on hand with tempting dishes.

 The Santa Rosa Downtown Wednesday Night Market, which runs from May to August, has always been a fun and lively affair.
 It brings the community together to enjoy a variety of food, arts & crafts, fresh produce, non-profit agencies, entertainment, and activities.
 Over the past 25 summers, the Market has drawn more than a million people to downtown Santa Rosa.
 The 2021 season is TBD.